CBEP-SoCB-Details/FOCB_WQ/Analysis/FOCB-Continuous-Time-and-Tide.md

 -   Depth and temperature show strong bimodal distributions.
 -   DO shows some bimodal structure, but DOSat does not.

-So, lets look at those bimodal distributions
+So, let’s look at those bimodal distributions.

 ``` r
 the_data %>% ggplot(aes(datetime, temperature)) +